correlation-one/C1GamesStarterKit/python-algo/README.md

 The starter strategy is designed to highlight a few common `GameMap` functions and give the user a functioning example to work with.
-It's gameplan is to draw the C1 logo, place turrets in its corners, and randomly spawn factories and units.
+It's gameplan is to draw the C1 logo, place turrets in its corners, and randomly spawn units.